 Applying for an extension of preferred lies period -

 When a Club considers adverse conditions warrant an extension of the Preferred Lies period to all or part of the course representation should be made by the Greens Committee or other agreed body within the Club to the Local Area Authority (GGU).
 In the majority of cases the Union will conduct an on-course inspection before authorisation is granted.

 Handicap changes -

 A Club does not have the authority to run competitions such as a Strokeplay or Stableford, where handicaps can be reduced but not increased.
 When a competition is declared “non qualifying” handicaps can neither be reduced nor increased.

 9 hole qualifying competitions -

-A club may conduct a NINE hole qualifying competition for handicap purposes, subject to the Club having a designated Nine-Hole Standard Scratch Score issued Scottish Golf.
-Note: Only players in categories 2, 3 and 4 may return Nine- Hole scores for handicap purposes.
+A club may conduct a NINE hole qualifying competition for handicap purposes, subject to the Club having a designated Nine-Hole Standard Scratch Score issued by the Scottish Golf Union.
+Note -Only players in categories 2, 3 and 4 may return Nine- Hole scores for handicap purposes.